How to Find a Short Term Furnished Rental in NYC | March 2026

 2. Direct Bookings

 Bonus: Looking for Luxury?
 AirBnb has a diverse range of options, including luxury offerings.
-If you’re seeking a more streamlined search approach, try Plumguide or head directly to Rove’s website.
-Rove, a property management company, specializes in luxury short term rentals and has inventory in an array of neighborhoods with premier amenities and services.
+If you’re seeking an easier search approach, try Plumguide or head to Rove’s website.
+Rove specializes in luxury short term rentals and has inventory in an array of neighborhoods with premier amenities and services.

 Intention + reliable information are the keys to success

-Now that you know how to find the perfect short-term rental, it's time to explore NYC.
+Now that you know how to find the perfect short-term rental, it's time to get to know and love NYC.
 Check out '10 Non-Touristy Things to Do in NYC' for unique experiences in the city.

 Looking for short term rentals in NYC?
 Check out Rove Travel to get started today.